 Research Supporting the Efficacy of Low-Frequency Electromagnetic Fields for Cancer Treatment

 Researchers have studied different types of cancer cells to see if therapy using electromagnetic waves had any effect.
-One study (2012) showed that the growth of hepatocellular carcinoma (HCC), the most common type of liver cancer, as well as breast cancer were “significantly decreased” when exposed to cancer-specific frequencies without affecting healthy cells.
+One study (2012) showed that the growth of hepatocellular carcinoma (HCC), the most common type of liver cancer, as well as breast cancer, were “significantly decreased” when exposed to cancer-specific frequencies without affecting healthy cells.

-Another study using breast cancer cells showed considerable changes in cancerous tissues treated by electromagnetic fields, including decreased tumor mass, cancer cell death, and reduction in blood vessels feeding the cancer.
+Another study using breast cancer cells showed considerable changes in cancerous tissues treated by electromagnetic fields, including decreased tumor mass, cancer cell death, and reduction in blood vessels feeding cancer.

-Other research used electromagnetic fields to treat both breast cancer and colon cancer cells.
+Other research used electromagnetic fields to treat breast and colon cancer cells.
 The results clearly showed the disintegration of cancer cells compared to untreated cells, resulting in early cell death in just three days.
 More research (2017) shows that low-frequency magnetic fields can inhibit lung cancer cell growth by killing cancer cells.

-electromagnetic fields is generally safe and well-tolerated in patients, and may even lead to long lasting therapeutic responses in patients with advanced cancer
+Ultimately, research indicates that treating cancer with intrabuccally administered electromagnetic fields is generally safe and well-tolerated in patients and may even lead to long-lasting therapeutic responses in patients with advanced cancer

-How to Use a Rife Machine
+How to Use a Rife Device

-Most users of the Rife machine report minimal side effects, although some people have experienced rashes from the electromagnetic waves or even electrical shocks.
+Most users of the Rife report minimal side effects, although some people have experienced rashes from electromagnetic waves or even electrical shocks.
 Following the instructions for your specific Rife device is essential.
-When done at tumor-specific frequencies, electromagnetic fields are not associated with any significant adverse side effects for patients, making rife machine dangers minimal.
+When done at tumor-specific frequencies, electromagnetic fields are not associated with any significant adverse side effects for patients, making rife dangers minimal.